synopsys-sig/detect-action/README.md

   - Solution: Ensure whitespace and other special characers are properly escaped based on your runner's OS.
 - Problem: An error about missing certificates in the certificate-chain or missing root certificates.
   - Solution: You may only be including the server's certificate and not the _root CA certificate_.
 Ensure you are using the _root CA certificate_.

+# Policy Checks
+When the _Detect Action_ runs in RAPID mode, it creates a 'Black Duck Policy Check'.
+This check can be used within [_Branch Protection Rules_](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging) to prevent merging Pull Requests that would introduce Black Duck Policy Violations.